nyfix/OZ/examples/Readme.md

 Class | Description
 ----- | -------------
-connection | Encapsulates both the transport and payload bridge libraries. session | Encapsulates a callback thread, and is implemented using mamaQueue and mamaDispatcher. publisher | Thin wrapper over mamaPublisher subscriber | Thin wrapper over mamaSubscription.
+connection | Represents an attachment to the middleware, as a network-addressable entity.
+Encapsulates both the transport and payload bridge libraries. session | Encapsulates a callback thread, and is implemented using mamaQueue and mamaDispatcher. publisher | Thin wrapper over mamaPublisher subscriber | Thin wrapper over mamaSubscription.
 Supports two flavors (regex and hierarchical) of wildcard subscriptions.